 School Bus Accident: Confidential Settlement

-Runaway School Bus (Fairfax, Va.)
+Runaway School Bus (Fairfax, Virginia)

 To run an errand, a school bus driver left his bus filled with children – and left the engine running.
 The school bus began to roll down a hill, picking up speed.
-An 11-year old boy was seriously injured during the incident.
-Had it not been for his 14-year old brother, who jumped into the driver’s seat and stopped the bus, more children would have suffered injuries.
+An 11-year-old boy was seriously injured during the incident.
+Had it not been for his 14-year-old brother, who jumped into the driver’s seat and stopped the bus, more children would have suffered injuries.
 We were able to recover a substantial sum for the boy and set up the funds in an annuity from which he will benefit for the rest of his life.

 Pedestrian Accident: Confidential Settlement